Statistical inference for generative adversarial networks and other minimax problems: Introduction

-This paper studies GANs from a statistical perspective.
+This paper studies the GAN minimax problem from the perspective of statistical inference.
 We do not address algorithmic issues and simply assume a method is available for solving the sample GAN problem (\ref{eq:IntroGANsample}).
 The focus of this paper are the statistical properties of these solutions, say $\hat{\gamma}_{n}$ and $\hat{\delta}_{n}$, as estimators of the solutions $\gamma_{0}$ and $\delta_{0}$ to the population problem (\ref{eq:IntroGANpopula}).
-Such questions of statistical inference are quite orthogonal to much of the machine learning literature on GANs as in most GAN applications the ability to produce synthetic data is the ultimate goal.
-Our study can be seen as complementary to these existing works and aims to contribute to a better understanding of the statistical properties of GANs.
+Such questions of statistical inference are quite orthogonal to much of the machine learning literature on GANs: In most GAN applications the ability to produce synthetic data is the ultimate goal and, as discussed above, theoretical works on GANs often focus on convergence of algorithms or the ability of GANs to mimic the target distribution.
+Our study can be seen as complementary to these existing works.
+Although the parameters $\gamma$ and $\delta$ have no particular interpretation in GANs, studying properties of their estimators nevertheless contributes to a more complete understanding of the statistical properties of GANs.
+In the broader context of general neural network models, it is also typically the case that the network parameters (weights) are not of major interest.
+Nevertheless, statistical questions regarding these parameters have been explored in the literature.
+To give a few examples, research in this direction includes early frequentist works on neural network parameter estimation (\citealp{white1989learning}; \citealp{white1989some}), as well as more recent works on Bayesian posterior distribution of the neural network parameters (\citealp{blundell2015weight}; \citealp{izmailov2021what}) and tests to assess the statistical significance of neural network variables (\citealp{horel2020significance}; \citealp{fallahgoul2024asset}).
+The present paper relates to this earlier literature and views the GAN minimax solutions as objects of statistical interest.